 In 1915, Bourn acquired two nearby mines owned by the Pennsylvania Mining Company and the Work Your Own Diggings Company, which gave him access to the Pennsylvania vein.
 The Bourn Family retained ownership until 1929, when the Empire Mine was sold to the Newmont Mining Company for $250,000.
 Newmont also purchased the North Star Mine.
 These two mines were among the richest mines in California.

 The mines continued to produce well during the Great Depression but were deemed “nonessential industry to the war effort” by the U.S. Government in October 1942, and operations shut down until June 1945.
 Afterward, production costs increased dramatically, and a shortage of skilled miners forced the suspension of operations below the 4600 level by 1951.
 In 1956 a crippling miners’ strike over falling wages ended operations forever.

 Over the years, the Empire Mine produced 5.8 million ounces of gold, making it one of the most prosperous mines in North American history.
 In its final year of operation in 1956, the Empire Mine had reached an incline depth of 11,007 feet and had 367 miles of underground passages.

 In 1975, the site was purchased by the State of California and turned into the Empire Mine State Historic Park.

-The state park, which welcomes about 100,000 people each year contains more than 850 acres, including forested backcountry, 14 miles of trails, the mine buildings, the “Cottage”, clubhouse, and gardens.
+The state park, which welcomes about 100,000 people annually, contains more than 850 acres, including forested backcountry, 14 miles of trails, the mine buildings, the “Cottage,” clubhouse, and gardens.
 On weekends from May through October, volunteers dressed in period clothing give living history tours of the Bourn Cottage and provide demonstrations in the mine yard.

 The Empire Mine is listed on the National Register of Historic Places today.
 It is located at 10791 East Empire Street in Grass Valley, California.